Rain Tree Crow: Recording

-"The two main studios used for recording were Miraval in the South of France, chosen particularly for its ambient live rooms, and Condulmer, near Venice.
-Four to five weeks recording at each location produced the bulk of the material.
-The principal notion behind the project was to leave the tape rolling and see what transpired in the extempore sessions.
-This concept of impromptu performances represented a sharp contrast to the ways in which the group had originally worked."
+Recording took place at two main studies: one in France (Studio Miraval) for its excellent quality recording rooms; and second in Italy (Condulmer, near Venice).
+The musicians recorded a month or slightly longer at echo studio, with extensive improvisation and constant recording of all experimentation.
+"This concept of impromptu performances represented a sharp contrast to the ways in which the group had originally worked."

 It was the last time all four group members collaborated, but it laid the groundwork for other related projects.
 In particular, Jansen Barbieri Karn, also known as JBK, emerged afterwards.

 In an interview in 2009, Sylvian said:

 "Although much of the finished work incorporates seeds of the original improvisations from which it grew, there was a lot of re-recording and polishing of the material.
 I don’t remember there being too much of a struggle regarding the different directions the material took although I do remember I’d frequently be forced to justify my decisions whereby one piece or approach might be deemed out of context and another not.
 ‘Blackwater’ might be the exception here.
 I think I fought harder for that track than any other.
 Not because it was of the greatest interest but it was a strong piece that worked well in the body of the remainder of the album".